c-mart/smog/planning.md

 - More space between post-footer-items?

 ## Todo
+- Find a better markdown quick reference.
+Should I write one?
+- Center images
+- Alternative to recaptcha for people without JavaScript
+- Unpublished post should have a flash message saying "not published"
 - Atom feed for comments
 - WTForms for other forms on site, not just comments
 - https://flask-wtf.readthedocs.org/en/latest/csrf.html#why-csrf